Companies Start Implanting Microchips Into Workers' Bodies

 4: I read about bad reactions to these in animals.

-5: This is a permanent solution to a tempo
+5: This is a permanent solution to a temporary problem.
+Nobody glues a mechanical key to their body for a reason.

+If a company wants to ensure individuals can get in without an ID card, go with biometrics and a PIN, the biometrics being a "username", the PIN being the password.
+If a company wants higher security than a badge, have a badge + PIN, badge + biometrics, or all three.
+That will work for 99.99% of all security needs.

 Re: (Score:2)